Have you taken your tot and tasted a bitter mouthful? Prevent a tainted brew by learning how to clean your hip flask properly with our advice

 Learn how to clean your hip flask properly to prevent ever wasting a sip.
 Have you taken a mouthful of your best brewed sloe gin or damson vodka, only to taste a mouthful of mercury?
 There’s no problem with your brewing – just your hip flask.
 Follow our advice on how to clean your hip flask properly in time for your next tot.
+(If you’re in the market for a new hip flask, either as a gift or to replace your own, look at our list of the best hip flasks around.)

 And for inspiration on what to brew for next season’s hip flask, take your pick from The Field’s concoctions.
 Elderberry vodka is straightforward and will last for months, follow our top tips on how to make elderberry vodka.
 Or if you have tried the standard hedgerow fare, opt for a more unusual vodka.
 Carnation vodka is simple to brew and will certainly make a talking point.